 The PM501 and PXM1 new hybrid quick release plates

-Both units are really simple in design, the PXM1 is just a tiny square with Arca Swiss grooves on two of the sides and the RC2 plate structure on the other two (it is actually a bit smaller than an RC2 plate but it seems to fit perfectly with zero movement) which you can quickly use with both systems interchangeably if you have different type heads on your tripods, monotpods, sliders etc.
+Both units are really simple in design, the PXM1 is just a tiny square with Arca Swiss grooves on two of the sides and the RC2 plate structure on the other two (it is actually a bit smaller than an RC2 plate but it seems to fit perfectly with zero movements) which you can quickly use with both systems interchangeably if you have different type heads on your tripods, monotpods, sliders etc.

-The PM501 is just a bit more sophisticated – it has a lock with a spring loaded clip at the end and it can accept all types of Arca-Swiss plates and basically allow you to move between shooting stills and video (or fluid head and Arca Swiss based heads) very quickly.
+The PM501 is just a bit more sophisticated – it has a lock with a spring-loaded clip at the end and it can accept all types of Arca-Swiss plates and basically allow you to move between shooting stills and video (or fluid head and Arca Swiss based heads) very quickly.

 The PM501 has a strap port in the middle if you are using PromediaGear’s strap system (the XM1 has the same port) but otherwise, it functions just like any other 501 plate and should work with any compatible Manfrotto or 3’rd party supported fluid head.

 We had no issues using the PXM1 or the PM501 and they both proved to be great time savers for us, however, there are a couple of things worth mentioning.
-The PXM1 has a screw which requires an Allen key to tighten.
+The PXM1 has a screw that requires an Allen key to tighten.
 You do get the key when you buy the plate and it does secure the plate very well to the camera but we would still prefer a thumb-screw design like you have on normal RC2 plates if you want to remove the plate or change its position.
 You also get a second (smaller) Allen key to change the position (or completely remove) the two small screws that help fix the plate to the camera – pretty nice idea actually.

 Tiny but useful – the PXM1 – RC2/Arca Swiss hybrid plate

 Case in point, you can use the PXM1 and the PM501 in conjunction with each other which is quite cool, however, we discovered that to get the camera to face forward you need to rotate the PXM1 plate which makes this a little less attractive option.
-Having a dedicated 501-RC2 plate would be the solution to this and PromediaGear are considering that.
+Having a dedicated 501-RC2 plate would be the solution to this and PromediaGear is considering that.

 We love these new hybrid plates – they are not just innovative but they truly solve a problem lots of shooters face when trying to decide about which quick release system to choose.
 They are very well made and function great.

-As for pricing, they are a new special design and made in the U.S. so they are certainly more expensive than your basic Chinese plates you can buy on e-bay.
+As for pricing, they are a new special design and made in the U.S. so they are certainly more expensive than the basic Chinese plates you can buy on e-bay.
 The PXM1 cost $20 and the more specialized PM501 cost $40.

-We would like to see a 501 / RC2 hybrid plate as well and maybe a more cost effective RC2/Arca Swiss base although that can be a bit tricky to design since Arca Swiss plates come in different sizes while RC2 plates have a fixed size (at least a fixed max size as the PXM1 is a bit smaller than the native RC2).
+We would like to see a 501 / RC2 hybrid plate as well and maybe a more cost-effective RC2/Arca Swiss base although that can be a bit tricky to design since Arca Swiss plates come in different sizes while RC2 plates have a fixed size (at least a fixed max size as the PXM1 is a bit smaller than the native RC2).